 You know that your starter is ready when it is really bubbly and has a fruity or slightly tangy aroma.

-Once your sourdough starter is complete, pour off all but 4 ounces and give it one last feeding.
-Stir it thoroughly and cover it for 8 hours before using.
+Once your sourdough starter is complete, pour off all but 4-ounces and give it one last feeding.
+Stir it thoroughly and cover it for 8 hours before using it.

 You have many options for what you can do with your starter once it is complete.